bloxberg-org/cert-issuer/README.md

     - Go to https://www.myetherwallet.com/.
     - For the best security turn off your connection to the internet when you are on the create wallet page.
  2. Go through the create wallet process
-    - Store the private key on the USB stick and unplug it afterwards.
+    - Store the private key in a secure location
     - Copy the public key to the `issuing_address` value in conf.ini

 #### Obtaining testnet coins